-Alternatively, the idea of gauging fermion parity \cite{gu14b,barkeshli14,cheng15,wangcj16,lan16} provides us another way to understand FSPT.
-In 2D, fairly complete classification of FSPT can be obtained in this way, which also agrees with the anomaly classification given by spin cobordism and invertable spin TQFT \cite{kapustin14,freed14,gaiotto16}.
-It has been shown that the mathematical objects that classify 2D FSPT phases with a total symmetry $G_f=G_b\times \mathbb Z_2^f$ can be summarized as three group cohomologies of the symmetry group \cite{cheng15,gaiotto16}: $H^1 (G_b,\mathbb Z_2 )$, $BH^2(G_b,\mathbb Z_2)$ and $H^3(G_b, U_T(1))$. $H^1 (G_b,\mathbb Z_2 )$ which one-to-one corresponds to the $\mathbb Z_2$ subgroups of $G_b$, classifies FSPT phases with Majorana edge modes. $BH^2(G_b,\mathbb Z_2)$, the obstruction free subgroup of $H^2(G_b,\mathbb Z_2)$ is formed by elements $n_{2} \in H^2(G_b,\mathbb Z_2)$ that satisfy $Sq^2(n_{2})=0$ in $H^{4}(G_b,U_T(1))$, where $Sq^2$ is the Steenrod square $Sq^2: H^{d}(G_b,\mathbb Z_2)\rightarrow H^{d+2}(G_b,\mathbb Z_2) \subset H^{d+2}[G_b,U_T(1)]$. $H^3(G_b,U_T(1))$ is the well-known classification of bosonic SPT phases.
-Physically, the $H^1 (G_b,\mathbb Z_2 )$ layer can be constructed by decorating a Majorana chain \cite{Kitaev2001} (which is a 1D invertable fermionic TQFT) onto the domain walls of symmetry group $G_b$ and the $BH^2(G_b,\mathbb Z_2)$ layer can be constructed by decorating complex fermion (which is a 0D invertable TQFT) onto the intersection points of $G_b$-symmetry domain walls.
-Nevertheless, the decoration scheme could suffer from obstructions and only a subgroup $BH^2(G_b,\mathbb Z_2)$ classifies valid and inequivalent 2D FSPT phases.
-In 3D, a few interesting examples of SPT phases are studied based on Walker-Wang model construction \footnote{the fermion parity symmetry is gauged in such constructions}, e.g., DIII class topological superconductor \cite{fidkowski13,metlitski14,kitaevsre,queiroz16}.
-However, it is unclear how to construct all FSPT phases by using Walker-Wang model.
-In fact, it is even unclear how to reproduce all the special group super-cohomology constructions in this way.
-Very recently, some new interacting FSPT phases beyond special group super-cohomology are formally proposed by using spin TQFT \cite{juven16}; however, there is still lacking of general principle and lattice model realizations.
+Alternatively, the idea of gauging fermion parity \cite{gu14b,barkeshli14,cheng15,wangcj16,lan16} provides another way to understand FSPT.
+In 2D, a fairly complete classification of FSPT can be obtained in this way, which also agrees with the anomaly classification given by spin cobordism and invertible spin TQFT \cite{kapustin14,freed14,gaiotto16,freed16,morgan16}.
+It has been shown that the mathematical objects that classify 2D FSPT phases with a total symmetry $G_f=G_b\times \mathbb Z_2^f$(where $G_b$ is the bosonic global symmetry and $\mathbb Z_2^f$ is the fermion parity conservation symmetry), can be summarized as three group cohomologies of the symmetry group $G_b$ \cite{cheng15,gaiotto16}: $H^1 (G_b,\mathbb Z_2 )$, $BH^2(G_b,\mathbb Z_2)$, and $H^3(G_b, U_T(1))$. $H^1 (G_b,\mathbb Z_2 )$, which corresponds one-to-one to the $\mathbb Z_2$ subgroups of $G_b$, classifies FSPT phases with Majorana edge modes. $BH^2(G_b,\mathbb Z_2)$, the obstruction-free subgroup of $H^2(G_b,\mathbb Z_2)$, is formed by elements $n_{2} \in H^2(G_b,\mathbb Z_2)$ that satisfy $Sq^2(n_{2})=0$ in $H^{4}(G_b,U_T(1))$, where $Sq^2$ is the Steenrod square, $Sq^2: H^{d}(G_b,\mathbb Z_2)\rightarrow H^{d+2}(G_b,\mathbb Z_2) \subset H^{d+2}[G_b,U_T(1)]$. $H^3(G_b,U_T(1))$ is the well-known classification of bosonic SPT phases.
+Physically, the $H^1 (G_b,\mathbb Z_2 )$ layer can be constructed by decorating a Majorana chain \cite{Kitaev2001}, which is a one-dimensional (1D) invertible fermionic TQFT, onto the domain walls of symmetry group $G_b$.
+The $BH^2(G_b,\mathbb Z_2)$ layer can be constructed by decorating complex fermions, which are zero-dimensional (0D) invertible TQFT, onto the intersection points of $G_b$-symmetry domain walls.
+Nevertheless, the decoration scheme can suffer from obstructions, and only subgroup $BH^2(G_b,\mathbb Z_2)$ classifies valid and inequivalent 2D FSPT phases.
+Some interesting examples of SPT phases have been studied in 3D based on a Walker--Wang model construction \footnote{The fermion parity symmetry is gauged in such constructions.}, e.g., DIII-class topological superconductors \cite{fidkowski13,metlitski14,kitaevsre,queiroz16}.
+Unfortunately, it is impossible to construct all FSPT phases using the Walker--Wang model.
+It is even unclear how to reproduce all of the special group super-cohomology constructions in this way.
+Very recently, some new interacting FSPT phases beyond special group super-cohomology were formally proposed by using spin TQFT \cite{juven16}.
+However, a general principle and lattice model realization are still lacking.